 Some YMCA programs are eligible for the State of Delaware Purchase of Care (POC) child care subsidy program.
-The Dept. of Social Services offices are responsible for a participant's enrollment into the State POC subsidy program, assessing their eligibility, and determining the amount of any co-payment required to be paid to the YMCA.
+The Social

+Service's offices will finalize your eligibility of subsidy.
 Proof of a current POC Authorization is required prior to enrollment and before the start of each month.
-Parent co-payments are due on the 1st and 15th of the month.
 Please contact your local YMCA branch for more details about eligible programs accepting POC.